operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 	/* Initiates download in WebKit/Blink */
 	el.innerHTML = 'Content.';

-All but IE8 will wait until the new node has been appended into the document (is not detached) and as previously mentioned, WebKit/Blink browsers will even wait until the node has text content.
+All but IE8 wait until the new node has been appended into the document (is not detached) and as previously mentioned, WebKit/Blink browsers even wait until the node has text content.

 Now we know what `@font-face` got right.
 Now let’s get our hands dirty.

 ## Request in Flight

 What happens to our content while our little `@font-face` request is in flight?
-To the elements affected by the new `font-family`, most browsers will actually hide their fallback text.
+To the elements affected by the new `font-family`, most browsers actually hide their fallback text.
 When the request completes, the text is shown with the new `font-family`.
 This is sometimes referred to as the Flash of Invisible Text, or FOIT.

 Since `@font-face` is largely used for content fonts the FOIT seems counterintuitive, given that the alternative has better perceived performance and the web has historically favored progressive rendering.
 However, this behavior’s use with icon fonts is useful, given that some code points in icon fonts are [mapped to existing Unicode glyphs or using the free-for-all Private Use Area](http://filamentgroup.com/lab/bulletproof_icon_fonts.html).
-For example, `0xF802` is a pencil icon in Mac OS X Safari and Opera, but a generic default Unicode square in Firefox and iOS Safari.
+For example, [U+F802](http://codepoints.net/U+F802) is a pencil icon in OS X Safari and Opera, but a generic default Unicode square in Firefox and iOS Safari.
 Worse, the Private Use Area is chock-full of multicolor emoji on iOS Safari.
 You don’t want an unpredictable fallback to show while the icon is loading.

 <figure class="figure">
 	<img src="{{ page.id }}/ios-pua.png" alt="Multicolor Emoji Characters in the Private Use Area on iOS Safari" class="figure__media">